nu11ptr/nativetest/README.md

 # nativetest
-A simple test of Graalvm Native Image
+A simple test of Graalvm Native Image using Javafx